 Before continuing, our model of theories builds on a classic literature on measuring the predictive success and restrictiveness of economic theories, tracing back to Selten and Krischker (1983) and Selten (1991).
-Selten (1991) measures the predictive success of a theory as the comparison between the fraction of correct predictions it makes and the fraction of outcomes it deems possible.
-Hudenberg, Gao and Liang (2020) measure the "restrictiveness" of economic theories, generalizing Selten's definition.
-Our existence result for logical anomalies establishes that any black-box theory satisfying our axiomatization must be restrictive in the sense that there exist some minimal collections of examples that it is incompatible with.
+Selten (1991) measures the predictive success of a theory as the comparison between the fraction of correct predictions it makes and the fraction of outcomes it deems possible (see also Harless and Camerer, 1994; Beatty and Crawford, 2011).
+Fudenberg, Gao and Liang (2020) measure the "restrictiveness" of economic theories, generalizing Selten's definition.
+Our existence result for logical anomalies establishes that any black box theory satisfying our axiomatization must be restrictive in the sense that there exist some minimal collections of examples that it is incompatible with.